Skip To Main Content

 Volunteer to sort or sell

 The Book Fair needs you!
 Sorting and selling are great opportunities to meet other parents and reminisce about your favorite titles.
-Please volunteer here.

 Donate your used books

-There are several ways and days you can bring books to campus.
-Look for details in upcoming PawPrints for details on donating your gently used books.
+We accept donations of all children's and young adult books (all genres) and up to 20 adult fiction books per family (no adult non-fiction, textbooks, etc.)There are several ways and days you can bring books to campus.
+Look for details in upcoming PawPrints for more details on donating your gently used books.

 Buy at the Book Fair

-• You will receive additional information about your homeroom’s assigned shopping date and time through your teacher.
+• You will receive additional information about your child's homeroom’s assigned shopping date and time through your teacher.

 • Students are limited to purchasing up to 10 books at $1/per book during their first class visit to the Book Fair.

-• Parents may purchase books during volunteer shifts and on Wednesday, November 16, from 8:00 am to 3:00 pm, and on Thursday, November 17, 2022 from 8:00 am to noon.
+• Parents and alumni may purchase books on Wednesday, November 20, from 12:00 pm to 3:00 pm, and on Thursday, November 21, 2024 from 8:00 am to 11:30 am.

 Purchase new books for Potomac’s libraries!

 Help support our school libraries by purchasing new books that will go directly to each of our three libraries (LS, MS/IS and US).
-Parents can include a dedication along with their donation if they choose by using the message section in Amazon.
+Parents can include a dedication along with their donation, if they choose, by using the message section in Amazon.

 Michael Granger Library - Lower School